wp-plugins/iremotewp/readme.txt

 You can email us at support@iremotewp.com for support.

 = Free =

 * Free gifts for our paid customers. [iRemoteWP Free Perks](https://iremotewp.com/perks/ "Free gifts for our paid customers")

+= Coming Soon =

+* Scheduled automated backups of your websites to iDriveWP.com, Dropbox, Google Drive, Copy.com, your own FTP and other famous backup area.
+* Manually backups of your websites to iDriveWP.com, Google Drive, Copy.com, your own FTP and other famous backup areas.
+* Scheduled automated back-up your database date time basis.